Ruler4396/Ruler4396.github.io/Temp/FinalReview.md

 15. Party members and officials must act <font color = 00FFFF>in accordance with</font> the Regulations for Political Activities Within the Party in the New Era.

+## Unit 6

+1. I propose to give only a general survey of the subject; I shall not <font color = 00FFFF>go into details.</font>

+2. Water companies might have to<font color = 00FFFF> invest in</font> new reservoirs, and maybe build desalination plants to deal with droughts.

+3. She <font color = 00FFFF>guided</font> us <font color = 00FFFF>through</font> the busy streets to the cathedral.

+4. Due to your excessive delay in delivery, we have to <font color = 00FFFF>file a claim agains</font> you.

+5. Such talks will result in a renewed series of concessions to thiscountry <font color = 00FFFF>in exchange for</font> promises of good bchavior.

+6. People often get caught up in thinking there's a " <font color = 00FFFF>one size fitsall</font> " learning style for memorizing new material.

+7. Firms locating in London can <font color = 00FFFF>tap into</font> a huge specialist financial workforce drawn from both domestic and foreign sources.

+8. Ministers knew it made sense to crack down on junk foods but did not have the political appetite to <font color = 00FFFF>take on</font> such a huge industry.

+9. Once you graduate from school, you'll start to feel fierce rivaIry as you <font color = 00FFFF>compete for</font> a good job.

+10. The government has planted millions of trees around the city as a <font color = 00FFFF>barrier against</font> desert sandstorms.

+11. That is why Silver Lake is seeking to <font color = 00FFFF>bring in</font> at least one partner to help buoy a bid, one of the people bpriefed on the matter said.

+12. My doctor told me to <font color = 00FFFF>keep track of</font>everything I ate for two weeks, then bring the list to her so we ocould work out a diet.

+13. Students over 25 <font color = 00FFFF>fall into</font> different <font color = 00FFFF>categories</font>.

+14. "I should make it clear <font color = 00FFFF>from the outset</font> that this is not the normal way in which we go about cataloguing the collection," said the manager.

+15. President Barack Obama's race to the top grant competition consolidated the focus on reading and math, and <font color = 00FFFF>leveraged</font> federal funds to push states to tie teacher evaluation to studenttest results.

 # 句子翻译